ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

     ##  9 study         56
     ## 10 effects       54

-Data is the most word which is quite logical for metadata of actual datasets.
+Data is the most common word which is quite logical for metadata of actual datasets.
 Let’s also have a look at a regular wordcloud.

 ``` r
 with(data_words, wordcloud(word, n, max.words = 100))